collab-uniba/pySOreputation/README.md

 ## DISCLAIMER

-The extracted reputation is only an estimate (with a avg error <10%).
+The extracted reputation is only an estimate (with an avg error <10%).
 Also, note that the scripts are already compliant with the (change)[https://stackoverflow.blog/2019/11/13/were-rewarding-the-question-askers] in the reputation system that doubles the reputation points earned from getting an upvote to a question.

 Still, the following rules are not considered:
 - Suggested edit is accepted: +2 (up to +1000 total per user)